 - Reduction and deferral of loan repayments

 - Lines of credit or redraw solutions

-If we arranged your truck loan through a non-bank lender and your business is experiencing financial issues due to the ongoing outbreaks, regardless of whether you are situated in a designated hotspot or not, we strongly encourage you to get in touch with your lender.
+If we facilitated your truck loan through a non-bank lender and your business is currently facing financial difficulties due to the ongoing outbreaks, regardless of whether you are situated in a designated hotspot or not, we strongly encourage you to get in touch with your lender.
 Initiating a conversation with your lender will allow you to explore and discuss potential options for managing your loan repayments during these challenging times.

 Support from Jade Truck Loans